Vluuks/AndroidPractice/Week1/Lab/README.md

 The constructor is defined by using the name of the class as the name of the method, and then specifying the parameters it should take.
 Inside the method body, these parameters are passed on to the appropriate fields of the class.
 The next section will cover these parameters in more depth.

+➡️ *Exercise 2:* Using the syntax from the example above, add the constructor to `Student.java`.
+Verify that it works as intended by compiling and running `StudentTest.java`.

+{% next "Next: Parameters of the constructor" %}
+&nbsp;
 <a name="parameters"></a>

 ### Parameters of the constructor